How (And Why) To Stay Productive Over Winter Break

 Create a portfolio

 Don’t ignore all the hard work you did this semester.
-Save the pieces you’re particularly proud of (reports, articles, research projects, etc.) and assemble them together in a portfolio.
+Creating a portfolio is a great way to be productive during winter break.
+Save the pieces you’re particularly proud of (reports, articles, research projects, etc.) and assemble them together in an appealing manner.

 Scan and transfer them onto a flash drive as a back-up, and if you’re applying for jobs, make extra copies for employers to keep.